HallaSurvivor/Blog/_posts/2022-04-28-diff-growth.md

 it's worth the cost to use $\times$, $\div$, or powers.
 It's intuitively believable that it's never worth it[^4], but we do have to prove it eventually.

 At this point, it's time to stop hacking, and start thinking[^5]!
-Let's _prove_ that this is the best option, and while we're at it, let's compute just how big it really gets!
+Let's try to _prove_ that this is the best option, and while we're at it, let's compute just how big it really gets!